KangLiao929/Awesome-Deep-Camera-Calibration/README.md

 - [x] 2023.03.19: The survey of the arXiv version is online.
 - [x] 2024.01.05: The benchmark is released.
 Please refer to the dataset link and more details in [Benchmark](https://github.com/KangLiao929/Awesome-Deep-Camera-Calibration/blob/main/Benchmark/readme.md).
 - [x] 2024.06.04: More details about the calibrated camera parameters in our [Benchmark](https://github.com/KangLiao929/Awesome-Deep-Camera-Calibration/blob/main/Benchmark/readme.md) are updated.
-- [x] 2024.06.05: Update the survey paper (Section 3.4) with more technical discussions with NeRF (especially in the camera parameter initialization).
+- [x] 2024.06.05: Update the survey paper (Section 3.4) with more technical discussions with NeRF, especially in the camera parameter initialization.
 - [x] 2024.06.05: Update the survey paper (supplementary material) with the evaluation on the constructed benchmark.
 - [ ] Update the literature reviews for 2023 and 2024.